cozy/cozy-docs/src/documents/en/host/install/install-on-ubuntu.html.md

 The recommended packages are:

-* a Web server, preferably Ninx.
+* a Web server, preferably Nginx.
 It handles the SSL certificate and redirects requests to the Cozy server itself;
 * a SMTP server, used to send emails from your server (for example, the reset password message, events reminder, or to invite some of your contacts).